-- (a) An employee will be entitled to compensation for authorized overtime in excess of: - (1) the scheduled daily hours; or - (2) the agreed averaging period. - (b) Overtime will be calculated based on the employee's hourly rate. - (c) Overtime shall be compensated in 30 minute increments.
+- (a) An employee will be entitled to compensation for authorized overtime in excess of:

+- (1) the scheduled daily hours; or

+- (2) the agreed averaging period.

+(b) For the purpose of calculating the hourly rate for overtime, an employee's biweekly rate shall be divided by 70.

+(c) Overtime shall be compensated in 30 minute increments.
 Employees shall not be entitled to any compensation for periods of overtime of less than 10 minutes per day.